alextsolovikos/alextsolovikos.github.io/_pages/about.md

 I'm always looking for challenging problems with a purpose to work on!

-# Research on Prediction and Control of High-Dimensional Systems
+# Prediction and Control of High-Dimensional Systems

 Here are some of the research topics that I am working on: